 So, to be clear and to reiterate a point we have explained before, child pornography, as defined by the Department of Justice, includes “… any visual depiction of sexually explicit conduct involving a minor.”

-That means children in pornography is ILLEGAL.
+That means having children perform pornographic acts is ILLEGAL.
 Children are fragile and growing people who are innocent victims of horrific events.